Healthy Roots and Healthy Trees

 Why Roots Grow Where They Do

-Roots grow where water, minerals and oxygen are found in the soil.
-Because the greatest supplies of these materials are usually located in the surface layer of soil, the largest concentration of feeder roots exists in this zone.
+Roots grow where water, minerals and oxygen are found in the soil and allow root growth.
+Roots need some water and oxygen but if soils are saturated with water, most roots will die.
+Because oxygen is usually located in the upper surface layer of soil, the largest concentration of feeder roots exists in this zone.

 Causes of Root Injury and Disease